DavinChurch/FilePlus/README.md

 This directory is intended to be imported and used as a complete namespace and contains all the code needed to use this package.
 Locally-assigned references to any of the functions may be placed in the application namespace for easier use, if desired.

+## The Source/FilePlus/API Directory

+This directory contains only references to the actual FilePlus code.
+It is here only to provide a limited API interface point for use by the Tatin package manager.
+This namespace is not needed at all if the code is being imported without using Tatin.

 ## The Source/Testing Directory

 This directory is its own namespace which contains facilities for testing all the FilePlus functionality, which is expected to be found in the #.FilePlus namespace.
 This code is provided only for testing the main toolkit and is not needed for any application use.